apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures edge higher after S&P 500, Nasdaq close at fresh records: Live updates**
+**Nearly 1.9 million CenterPoint power outages in Houston after Beryl landfall**

-You can read more about it [here](https://www.cnbc.com/2024/07/08/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.houstonchronicle.com/news/houston-texas/article/beryl-power-outage-centerpoint-19559838.php).

 ## Requirements
 - Python 3.8